Standardized Images and Evaluation Metrics for Tomography: Conclusions

 \section{Conclusions}

 Traditional global metrics such as SSIM, PSNR, CC, and NMSE saturate early and fail to detect residual structure in the high-fidelity regime increasingly reached by modern reconstruction methods.
 This limitation motivates the need for a more sensitive and physically grounded evaluation framework.
-The present work addresses this need through a structured set of standardized reference images and sinograms and a hierarchy of diagnostic metrics operating in image, sinogram, and spectral domains.
+The present work addresses this need through a structured set of standardized reference images and sinograms and a hierarchy of diagnostic metrics operating in image, sinogram, and intensity (gray-value) domains.

-We introduced a family of reference images—Source, Detector, Ideal, and Realistic—that represent distinct stages of the imaging and reconstruction pipeline.
-These images provide physically meaningful anchors for evaluating reconstruction fidelity and form a consistent basis for comparing algorithms and acquisition conditions across modalities.
-We also developed diagnostic tools that quantify discrepancies at multiple levels, including spatial difference maps, $\chi^2$ maps, RoI-based comparisons, and the Structure–Contrast Index (SCI).
+We introduced a family of reference images---``Source'', ``Detector'', ``Ideal'', and ``Realistic''---that represent distinct stages of the imaging and reconstruction pipeline.
+The methodological structure of the proposed framework is general, while the physical realization of reference images is modality-specific and must be adapted through appropriate forward models.
+These images provide physically meaningful anchors for evaluating reconstruction fidelity and form a consistent basis for comparing algorithms, forward-model evaluation, and acquisition conditions across modalities.
+The ``Ideal Image'' used extensivly in this work and served as the more appropriate reference and a benchmark for evaluation of reconstruction techniques with similar performance.
+We also developed diagnostic tools that quantify discrepancies at multiple levels, including spatial difference maps quantified with the Structure and Contrast Index (SCI), $\chi^2$ maps, RoI-based comparisons.
 Together, these tools provide a coherent, multi-domain system for assessing reconstruction quality.